ciresdem/globato/README.md

 * **The Globato CLI:** Generate and run globato recipes, fetch elevation data sources, visualize your data all in the command line.

 * **DEM Recipes:** Build reproducable DEMs using simple YAML recipes.

+* **Module Bundles:** Use pre-configured module bundles for quick DEM generation in your region.

 ---